 Arsaga’s has 5 locations, and all of them are located in the city of Fayetteville.
 One is a drive-thru focused on to-go drinks and handheld baked goods and sandwiches.
 Two locations are smaller cafes located in the University of Arkansas law library and the Fayetteville Public Library.
 The remaining two locations have more full-service coffee and food options.
 The flagship Mill District location serves breakfast, lunch, and dinner.

 Even though Arsaga’s has wonderfully tasty food, we’ll save that for another time.
 We’re here to dish on coffee.
 Arsaga’s serves the tried and true classics: Americanos, cappuccinos, lattes, and more.
 What we think really sets them apart is that they make their non-dairy milks in-house (almond, coconut-cashew, and oat).
-We think it really sets them apart.
 But we’re also partial to the Maple Street salted maple caramel latte.

 (image via Pour Jons)

 In downtown Siloam Springs, along the border with Oklahoma, you’ll find Pour Jons Coffee located in a historic former retro car dealership.
 The unique funky setting of the exterior architecture continues inside, where you’ll find one whole wall covered in pages of comic books like wallpaper.
 Pour Jons also hosts bands and other events for intimate shows.